By: Team AY1920S1-W13-1 Since: Sep 2019 Licence: MIT

 -

-Completed modules will be hidden from the module list, but still viewable through alistall
+Completed modules will be hidden from the module list, but still viewable through alistallcommand (proposed command) and accessible through theviewcommand. -

 Completed modules andongoing modules can be used to determine if a user fulfil the requirements for theirplanned modules .